Last Updated on Apr 25, 2025 by vanessa sequeira

 ELSS funds have a lock-in period of 3-yrs.
 It means investors cannot redeem their capital and gains within that time frame.
 Hence, it is vital to consider before investing in ELSS before you part with your savings for 3-yrs.

 You should always check returns generated by a fund over a trailing period of 3-yr and 5-yr or longer if necessary.
-When you understand how a specific scheme has performed in the previous years in response to the different market conditions, it becomes easy for you to check if it aligns with your investment goals and plan or not.
+When you understand how a specific scheme has performed in the previous years in response to the different market conditions, it is easy to check if it aligns with your investment goals.

 There are two types of plans available for a fund – direct and regular.
 In a direct plan, there is no role of brokers, and hence, they are offered directly to the investor.
 On the flip side, regular plans involve third-party participation.
 So, they entail a commission.

 ELSS mutual funds are tax-saving and have a 3-yr lock-in period.
-Although they have the potential to yield high returns, they are considered to be highly risky investments.
+Although high-growth ELSS funds have the potential to yield high returns, they are considered to be highly risky investments.
 You can save your research efforts and time by using Tickertape’s Mutual Fund Screener to find the best mutual fund based on your risk tolerance and investment preferences!
 For all your research needs, #TickertapeHaiNa!

 FAQs